Malgorzata-Serbin/Malgorzata-Serbin/README.md

 I'm Malgorzata, a computer science and math student at The University of Manchester.

-I love being creative, designing and building applications I'm passionate about is something I can't live without.
+I love being creative, designing and building applications I'm passionate about is something I can't live without. <br>
 Seeing how random ideas can develop and grow over time is always fun.

 My current tech stack is: